danilonumeroso/Frank-Wolfe-Implementation/README.md

 N.B. frank_wolfe.py assumes <path/to/test> not containing any extensions (neither .dmx nor .qfc)

-## Contributors Guidelines
-You're free (and encouraged) to make your own contribution to this project.

 # License
 All source code from this project is released under the MIT license.